mienaikoe/ziyu/Chapters/Chapter3.md

 	"I assure you, I do."
 	He paused and sighed.
 	"Transferring you to Heiko Senator.
 Please wait a moment."
 	I took the moment of silence to shift to a chair and sit down close to Jes.
-He opened the message and flattened it on the table, reciting the more technical words.
-I glanced at it and could read small pieces of the handwriting.
-There was a scribbled drawing of a circle and some dots on it, but I couldn't make out the writing.
+He opened the message and flattened it on the table, memorizing the pronunciation of the more technical words.
+I glanced at it but couldn't read the writing from my distance.
+There was a scribbled drawing of a circle and some dots on it, but it was unclear what they were.
 	"Heiko Conduit, this is Heiko Senator Assistant Pom speaking."
 	"Assistant Pom, I have an urgent message for Melna" "Senator Melna is currently in assembly."